mh-developer/SOA-Camping-Microservices/README.md

 - Auth0 authentication and authorization with OAuth2 protocol
 - Global logging system with Express.js and RabbitMQ
 - Web app using ReactJS
+- Mail service developed in Gin framework (GO lang) with SendGrid

 ## Installation and operation